bsv-blockchain/cars-node/README.md

 ## What is CARS Node?

 CARS Node is the “cloud runtime” counterpart to LARS (Local Automated Runtime System).
-While LARS helps you develop your Bitcoin SV Overlay Services locally, CARS Node runs them in a Kubernetes-based cloud environment.
+While LARS helps you develop your BSV Overlay Services locally, CARS Node runs them in a Kubernetes-based cloud environment.
 It’s responsible for:

 - Receiving deployment artifacts built with the CARS CLI.
 - Provisioning Kubernetes resources (deployments, services, ingress) on-the-fly.